daniboomerang/daniboomerang/README.md

 - Over 30 SVG images, custom icons and logo

 ##### The front-end:
-- Component Pattern with AngularJS project (only directives).
+- Component Pattern with AngularJS (only directives).
 - Plenty of animated SVGs
 - Grate performance: No JS on the parallax, fully optimized SVGs, and very intelligent Angular directives that trigger/stop animations dynamically.
-- Possibility to disable SVG animations in case of low hardware performace on the client side.
 - Fully Responsive

 ##### The back-end: